Location and Facilities

 The Parent Infant Center provides ample indoor and outdoor play space on a beautiful urban campus.

 Located near the University of Pennsylvania's campus in West Philadelphia, the Parent Infant Center is on 42nd Street between Spruce and Locust Streets.
-You’ll find the center’s main entrance at the southwest corner of 42nd and Locust Streets.
+The center’s main entrance is at the southwest corner of 42nd and Locust Streets.

 We have three large gross motor spaces, known as the Small Gym, Big Gym, and A-Z Room.
 In these spaces, children practice jumping and tumbling on mats, shoot baskets, ride trikes, and more.

 With a strong belief in the power of loose-parts learning, we created the Recycleteria.
-In this room are collections of various items that are either recycled or natural materials.
-Teachers use items in their classrooms as either “loose parts” in the various learning centers or as materials for use in the art center.
+In this room are collections of recycled or natural materials.
+Teachers use items in their classrooms as materials for unstructured learning.

 PIC's Magic Circle Nature Playground is a nationally certified outdoor classroom.
 It has been designed to support and encourage free and joyful outdoor play that is child-directed and connected to nature in a meaningful way.
 It serves as a model for other educators of young children.

-Infants and young toddlers have their own "Tot Lot" playground with a dirt box for digging, a sandbox, an outdoor art easel, and space for crawling, cruising, playing with push toys, and riding trikes.
+Infants and young toddlers play in the "Tot Lot" with a dirt box for digging, a sandbox, an outdoor art easel, and space for crawling, cruising, playing with push toys, and riding trikes.

 The surrounding neighborhood is an extension of PIC classrooms.
 Our classes take frequent trips to the fire station, library, Clark Park, and University of Pennsylvania attractions such as Locust Walk and the BioPond.

 There are a diversity of cultures represented in our neighborhood businesses.
 Visits to the grocery stores and nearby restaurants often add flavor to our areas of study.